socialally/air/README.md

 ### Array Access

-This library does not allow accessing the underlying DOM elements using array bracket notation `[]`, if you wish to access the encapsulated DOM elements use the core methods.
+Accessing the underlying DOM elements using array bracket notation `[]` is not available, if you wish to access the encapsulated elements use the [core methods](#core).

 ### HTML Parsing